-The IPE Centre webinars will continue in 2021 with a sequential set of 3 webinars, focusing on interprofessional facilitation at different levels of IPE complexity: Exposure, Engagement, Immersion.
+The IPE Centre webinars continue in 2021 with a sequential set of 3 webinars, focusing on interprofessional facilitation at different levels of IPE complexity: Exposure, Engagement, Immersion.
 Each session will begin with a presentation by one of our IPE leaders, with video clips of actual IPE teaching and learning activities at Otago, as the basis for panel discussions and Q&A.

 The 3 webinars are: